r4victor/tenthousandmeters/content/blog/python_bts_03.md

 2
 ```

 Otherwise, it calls `PyRun_SimpleFileExFlags()`.
-You should be familiar with `.pyc` files, which constantly pop up in the `__pycache__` directories along with your modules.
+You should be familiar with `.pyc` files that constantly pop up in the `__pycache__` directories alongside your modules.
 A `.pyc` file contains the compiled source code of a Python program, that is, the marshaled code object of a module.
 Due to  `.pyc` files, we don't need to recompile modules every time we import them.
-I think you know that, but did you know that it's possible to run a `.pyc` file directly?
+I guess you know that, but did you know that it's possible to run a `.pyc` file directly?

 ```text
 $ ./cpython/python.exe 03/__pycache__/print_path0.cpython-39.pyc